 If you already have a solar heating system, your solar panel production may not be as high.
 This is because both the panels and the solar collectors need optimal sun exposure.

-An average solar panel is about 3 feet by 4 feet.
-Go Solar Group uses panels that are 3 feet by 5 feet.
-If you don’t have enough room for the system size, you then need your solar panels to offset your power bill.
+An average solar panel is about 3 ft by 4 ft.
+Go Solar Group uses panels that are 3 ft by 5 ft.
+If you don’t have enough room for the system size you need your panels will not offset your energy needs as well.

 Although your savings won’t be as high, you would still be saving quite a bit of money over the life of your system.
-Most residential solar systems will last at at least 90% power production for 25 years.
+Most residential solar systems guarantee 90 percent power production for 25 years.
 Your potential savings makes it worth getting a quote or two to see if getting solar panels is a good option for your home.

 Getting solar is an investment that pays you back.
 It is, however, an investment.
-For some reaching their energy independence goals means installing solar in increments.
+For some reaching their energy independence goals is only possible by installing solar in increments.

 Getting a couple of panels to offset the costs of your pool is a great way to start.
 Go Solar Group can put together a system meant to offset your pool costs.
 You can then upgrade your system with more panels when you are ready.